monarc-project/ansible-ubuntu/README.md

         $ ssh ansible@BO sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./add_inventory.py ../inventory/
         $ ansible-playbook -i ../inventory/ monarc.yaml --user ansible

+2. Removing an attribute for the ansible inventory is done with the command:

+        $ ssh ansible@BO sudo -u www-data /usr/local/bin/del_monarc_clients.sh | ./del_inventory.py ../inventory/
+        $ ansible-playbook -i ../inventory/ monarc.yaml --user ansible

-The command above should be launched on the configuration server with ``cron``.
+The command above should be launched on the configuration server with ``cron``:

+3. Installation of Postfix on the BO and the FO is not done by ansible.
+You have to do it manually.

 ## Roles